PEXANE2/azure-docs.tr-tr/articles/databox-online/azure-stack-edge-gpu-deploy-stateful-application-dynamic-provision-kubernetes.md

 ## <a name="prerequisites"></a>Önkoşullar

-Durum bilgisi olan uygulamayı dağıtabilmeniz için cihazınızda aşağıdaki önkoşulları ve cihaza erişmek için kullanacağınız istemciyi tamamladığınızdan emin olun:
+Durum bilgisi olan uygulamayı dağıtabilmeniz için cihazınızda aşağıdaki önkoşulları ve cihaza erişmek için kullanacağınız istemciyi doldurun:

 ### <a name="for-device"></a>Cihaz için